 Similarly, there is widespread belief among the mining community that hydrocarbons are also present in Antarctica.
 This is because hydrocarbons have been found along the Atlantic coasts of South America and Africa, the south coast of Australia, and the east coast of India, indicating the possibility of similar deposits along the coasts of Antarctica.

 Coal has been found in the Transantarctic Mountains and Prince Charles Mountains.
 However, the quality of coal discovered in the Transantarctic Mountains was low.

 The Convention on the Regulation of Antarctic Mineral Resources Activities (CRAMRA) Treaty was signed in 1988 by the ATS member nations to regulate and define a responsible approach to future mineral exploration activities in the continent.

-However, within three years CRAMRA failed.
-The Madrid Antarctica Treaty Conference, which laid down a 50 year moratorium on mineral exploration and mining, was agreed upon in 1991.
-This decision will be reviewed again in 2041.
-Not all countries are happy with the outcome.
-UK, Japan and USA are currently arguing against a permanent ban on mining.
+The UK, Japan, and the USA are currently arguing against a permanent ban on mining.
 With mineral and fuel resources depleting in other parts of the world, China and Russia have expressed their interest in exploring the region for minerals and fuel.

-Other issues that hamper efforts toward mineral extraction in the Antarctica are as follows:
+Other issues that hamper efforts toward mineral extraction in Antarctica are as follows:

-Companies such as ArcelorMittal plan to construct a mine in the Artic Circle in 2013.
-The success of this company in that region would pave way for more deliberations about the Antarctic Circle.
-With Russia already exploring the Artic, mineral exploration in the Antarctic does not seem impossible.
+Companies such as ArcelorMittal plan to construct a mine in the Arctic Circle in 2013.
+The success of this company in that region would allow for more deliberations about the Antarctic Circle.
+With Russia already exploring the Arctic, mineral exploration in the Antarctic does not seem impossible.